grig23/primetime.en/help/AccountIQ/shared-acc-reports.md

 description: Shared accounts reports
 ---

-# Shared Accounts reports {#shared-accounts-reports}
+# Shared Accounts Reports {#shared-accounts-reports}

-Shared Accounts reports break down the metrics such as number of devices and device types by the selected range of sharing probability, for example **Over Moderate Probability** and **Over Low Probability**.
+Shared Accounts Reports break down the metrics such as number of devices and device types by the selected range of sharing probability, for example **Over Moderate Probability** and **Over Low Probability**.

 ## Accounts Sharing Probability {#accounts-sharing-probability}